-Please complete and return to Mrs M Rayson (Office Manager), via the email address admin@stbb.org.uk, who will acknowledge receipt and explain how this matter will be dealt with.
+Please complete and return to the Headteacher's PA, xxxxxxxxx, via the email address xxxxxxxx, who will acknowledge receipt and explain how this matter will be dealt with.

-Your name: Student's name: Year Group:
+Student's name: Year Group:

-Your relationship to the student:

-Address:

-Day time telephone number:

-Evening telephone number:

-Please give details of your Stage 2 c omplaint and why you feel proc ess has not been followed in Stage 1.
+complaint and why you feel p process has not been followed in

-Continue over leaf or write on a sep parate sheet if preferred
+eparate sheet if preferred

-What actions do you feel might reso olve the problem at is Stage 2?
+solve the problem at is Stage 2? ?

-Are you attaching any paperwork?
+?
 If so, please give details:

-Signature: Date:
+Date:

-· · · · · · · · · · · · · · · · · · ·
+complaint and why you feel p parate sheet if preferred solve the problem at is Stage 2 ?
+If so, please give details:

 For School use only

 Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: